fengshuai0210/fengshuai0210.github.io/research/index.md

 # Research

-My research focuses on the **formation and evolution of galaxies** from an **observational perspective**.
-The central question is how galaxies exchange, redistribute, and consume gas during their evolution, especially when they are affected by interactions and mergers.
-This question is explored through large galaxy surveys, integral field spectroscopy, multi-wavelength gas observations, and mock observations for future facilities.
+My research focuses on the **formation and evolution of galaxies**, combining observational data, numerical simulations, and mock observations for future facilities.
+The central question is how interactions, gas dynamics, star formation, chemical enrichment, and environment shape galaxy evolution.
+This question is explored through large galaxy surveys, integral field spectroscopy, multi-wavelength gas observations, and simulation-based tools.

 The work is organized around three closely connected themes: